22 Oct Yeast extract is an ingredient on the rise

 Furthermore, the 100% vegan nature of yeast extract allows uses in meat substitutes and animal-free products to bring meat or cheese notes.
 Interesting when you consider that 4 % of the products launched globally in 2016 have a vegan claim, and almost 12% have a vegetarian one!

-Regarding major nutritional challenges, yeast extract offers taste properties to support the development of salt, fat and sugar reductions in food and beverages, without compromising taste.
+Regarding major nutritional challenges, yeast extract offers taste properties.
+The objective is to support the development of salt, fat and sugar reductions in food and beverages, without compromising taste.
 Manufacturers can reformulate their recipes and reduce up to 30% each of them, if not more, while maintaining the overall taste balance.
 In some cases, it can also mask the undesirable flavor notes, especially when using sweeteners or plant-based proteins.

 Biospringer aims to improve taste and sensory properties of food and beverages